V2A0R0U4N/Sales-Intelligence-Automator/README.md

 ### Ad Filtering at the Source
 Rather than cleaning bad results after the fact, the discovery pipeline filters advertisements, tracking URLs, country placeholder pages, and directory listings **before** any scraping is attempted.
 This prevents wasted Playwright sessions and keeps the lead quality high.

----

-## 🔮 Future Improvements

-- **Redis-backed session store** — Replace in-memory `_sessions` dict with Redis to support multi-worker deployments and survive server restarts.
-- **Celery task queue** — Decouple scraping and LLM processing into background workers for true horizontal scalability.
-- **LinkedIn enrichment** — Cross-reference leads with LinkedIn's API for verified employee counts, funding rounds, and executive contact data.
-- **Stealth proxy rotation** — Use commercial rotating proxy pools to eliminate 403 errors on heavily protected enterprise domains.
-- **WhatsApp Discovery mode** — Background task that runs the full discovery pipeline in response to a WhatsApp command, messaging back when results are ready.
-- **CRM sync** — Push enriched lead data directly to HubSpot, Salesforce, or Pipedrive via their APIs.